ninoNinkovic/LiveStamps/README.md

 ```
-'value' : REQUIRED List or literal string value.
-The special value "auto" is handled by LiveStamps internally
+'value' : REQUIRED List or literal string value, "auto" tells LiveStamps to try and find the value for you

 'stamp' : REQUIRED Format string.
 Stamp value(s) are inserted at tag marker(s) i.e. "{0} {1} {2}"